twilio/twilio-go/rest/flex/v1/docs/InsightsSessionApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a FetchUserRolesParams struct
+Other parameters are passed through a pointer to a CreateGooddataParams struct

 Name | Type | Description